Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Introduction

-After analyzing these knowledge facets, a natural question arises: \emph{how to fully employ factual knowledge to further improve the performance of ICL?} To reach this goal, we focus on casual auto-regressive LLMs (e.g., GPT-2~\cite{radford2019language} and OPT~\cite{Zhang2022OPT}) and present a novel \textbf{K}nowledgeable \textbf{I}n-\textbf{C}ontext \textbf{T}uning ({\model}) framework, which involves the knowledgeable guidance in \emph{pre-training},~\emph{prompting}, and~\emph{prediction} of these models.
-Specifically, to endow the LLMs with the text generation abilities by better probing inherent knowledge, we introduce several knowledgeable self-supervised tasks to inject knowledge into LLMs during the \emph{pre-training} stage.
-For text-based \emph{prompting}, we propose a knowledgeable example retrieval algorithm to judiciously select in-context examples which have relevant knowledge with the target example.
-Finally, during model \emph{prediction}, we utilize the knowledge-wise prior of label words from an underlying Knowledge Base (KB) to calibrate the prediction distributions derived from LLMs.
-Each of the proposed techniques is plug-and-play and can be freely combined together, facilitating the users to exploit knowledge for improving the performance of ICL.
+After analyzing these knowledge facets, a natural question arises: \emph{How can we fully employ factual knowledge to further improve the performance of ICL?} To achieve this goal, we focus on causal autoregressive LLMs (e.g., GPT-2~\cite{radford2019language} and OPT~\cite{Zhang2022OPT}) and present a novel \textbf{K}nowledgeable \textbf{I}n-\textbf{C}ontext \textbf{T}uning (\textbf{KICT}) framework, which involves knowledgeable guidance in \emph{pre-training}, \emph{prompting}, and \emph{prediction} of these models.
+Specifically, to endow LLMs with enhanced text generation abilities by better leveraging inherent knowledge, we introduce several knowledgeable self-supervised tasks during the \emph{pre-training} stage to inject knowledge into LLMs.
+For text-based \emph{prompting}, we propose a knowledgeable example retrieval algorithm to judiciously select in-context examples that have relevant knowledge to the target example.
+Finally, during \emph{prediction}, we utilize the knowledge-wise priors of label words from an underlying knowledge base (KB) to calibrate the prediction distributions generated by LLMs.
+Each of the proposed techniques is plug-and-play and can be freely combined, facilitating users to exploit knowledge for improving ICL.

-To evaluate the effectiveness of the~\model~framework, we employ several auto-regressive LLMs (e.g., GPT-style models) to conduct extensive experiments over multiple classification and question answering tasks.
-Results demonstrate that each of the proposed procedures achieves substantial improvements, compared to strong baselines.
+To evaluate the effectiveness of the \textbf{KICT} framework, we employ LLMs (e.g., GPT-style models) to conduct extensive experiments over multiple text classification and question-answering tasks.
+Results demonstrate that each proposed procedure achieves substantial improvements.

+To sum up, we make the following main contributions: \begin{itemize} \item We study three knowledge facets for ICL that are imperative for LLMs in few-shot learning, i.e., inherent knowledge in LLMs, relevant knowledge in the text-based prompt, and knowledge bias.

+\item We present a novel knowledgeable in-context tuning framework for better incorporating knowledge through the process of pre-training, prompting, and predicting.

+\item Extensive experiment results show that our approach attains more impressive performance over classification and QA tasks. \end{itemize}